One or more of the characters is a Time Lord.

 Chuck never believed that touching Ned would kill her.As far as we know, if Chuck ever touches Ned she will instantly die.
 Logically speaking she should treat him like a leaking vat of Sarin or the "third rail" of a subway.
 Instead she wanders around bare-armed, frequently missing him only by inches.
 She obviously knows that he's lethal on an intellectual level, but she's never fully accepted it.

-Charles Charles is the same person as The Secret of Monkey Island IV: Escape From Monkey Island's Charles L. Charles.So that's where he got to!
+Charles Charles is the same person as Escape from Monkey Island's Charles L. Charles.So that's where he got to!

 Pushing Daisies takes place in the same universe as Babe and PenelopeBoth movies and this series are set in a brightly colored patchwork city/country of uncertain time and place (for instance, Penelope is set in New San London Town) where the magical and the mundane often collide.